netlify/build/packages/framework-info/README.md

 Framework detection utility.

 Detects which framework a specific website is using.
-The framework's build/watch commands, publish directory and server port are also returned.
+The framework's build/watch commands, directories and server port are also returned.

 The following frameworks are detected: